keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 _will_ route these address spaces.
 They're appropriate for use within an autonomous system, but exterior gateway protocols _will not_.

 Do they look familiar?
-Exactly, your IP in the SOHO network and IPs in your office and Docker network are usually falling into these ranges!
+Exactly, your IP in the SOHO network and IPs in your offices and Docker networks are usually falling into these ranges!